 Now I walk around with static-charged pieces of ikat tape stuck to my clothing.
 I find it in my bed and in my food!

-I have a couple of finished projects from students from my spring tour to show.
+I have a couple of finished projects from friends with whom I wove on my last trip to show.
 Elizabeth finished her backstrap with Andean Pebble Weave motifs.
 It looks thick, cushy and comfortable.
 She used one of the variegated varieties of Plymouth Yarn Fantasy Naturale along with off-white in the pick-up section.
 I don’t think I have seen Andean Pebble Weave done yet with variegated yarn and I think it looks great!

 Back to the wrapping frame for me…tearing strips of tape, measuring and wrapping, and standing back to take it all in.
 While doing so I will think about what I shall make from my wee sample and what I shall weave into the red panels that will accompany the black-and-white ikat one.
 I have plenty to keep me focused on this one project!